Lower Camp : Entering Pre-K to Entering 2nd Grade

 Our campers engage in a variety of sports activities from soccer, to basketball, volleyball, gaga and beyond.
 Our equipment and instructions are tailored for each age group.
 Experienced coaches and specialists lead these activity periods with support from our camp counselors to create an inclusive activity period for all campers involved.

-Our younger campers experience a potpourri of activities best suited for their age.
+Our younger campers experience wonderful activities best suited for their development.
 These include sensory exploration, cooking, clay sculpting and nature.
 Our older campers get the opportunity to choose electives from the wide range of activities that we offer.
 During this period, campers will participate in the same activity for the entire week.
 This gives them the chance to pursue a specific hobby that they enjoy.
 We have over 20 elective options including creative arts (ceramics, painting or general arts) and performing arts (drama, dance, and singing), adventure (ropes, archery), nature (hiking, fishing), Making a Difference Club (Campers make packages to send to those in need) and so much more.

 All of our campers have a period each day where they have free swim!
 It’s a great open free play time!
-Our lifeguards closely supervise swim areas while our camp counselors play with our campers in the water, ensuring low adult to camper ratios and close monitoring of all swimmers.
+Our lifeguards closely supervise swim areas while our camp counselors play with our campers in the water, ensuring high adult to camper ratios and close monitoring of all swimmers.
 Campers will stay in shallow water, unless they have demonstrated a specific set of skills proving they can swim in deeper swim areas.

 Adventure & Nature

 - Adventure: 2 Ropes Courses, Low Ropes, and Team Building

 - Nature: Petting Zoo, Garden & Composting, and Farm to Table with an Israeli Cooking Instructor